 - Decide whether bugging in or bugging out will be safer for your family’s survival

 One last thing worth noting is that it’s also imperative for you to remain calm and use common sense during a terrorist attack.
-While the goal of terrorists is to spread fear and panic, by controlling your adrenaline and using your head to think, you will do what the terrorists don’t expect you to do, and thus your chances of surviving will automatically go up.
+While the goal of terrorists is to spread fear and panic, by controlling your adrenaline and using your head to think, you will do what the terrorists don’t expect you to do, and thus your chances of survival increase.